How to Select Fresh Seafood

 Whole Fish

 1. Check the Eyes: The eyes of a fresh fish should be clear and bright, not cloudy or sunken.
-This is a good indicator of the fish's freshness and quality.
+This is a good indicator of freshness.

 Fresh fish with clear eyes